 5. Sharing the “Wisdom to Live By During a Global Pandemic” mini-video series created by our amazing Exploring Equitable Education Outdoors Fellows.
 This four part series is filled with great perspective including “Getting Grounded”, “Connecting”, “The Health of Us and Our Planet”, and “Centering Equity”.

 6. Online Workshops: “Bringing NGSS Outdoors with the NM STEM Ready!
 Standards”.
 We converted our popular 2-day workshop into a meaningful online opportunity.
-EENM is offering two trainings in May, one during the week of May 11th and one during the week of May 18th.
+EENM offered two trainings in May, one during the week of May 11th and one during the week of May 18th.
 Each training involves 90 minutes of online time with other educators for four days and is designed to provide a deep dive into the innovations of next generation science standards along with resources and tools for brining these standards outdoors.
-Both trainings are full and we are gearing up to offer more in the summer!
+We are offering two additional trainings this summer (June 15-18 and June 29-July 2).
+Both summer trainings are full.

 7. Connecting New Mexicans with resources beyond New Mexico such as those through the North American Association for EE including free webinars and other resources available here: https://naaee.org/our-work/programs/covid-19-resources-tips-and-support.

 - Virtual Multi-State Summit: We are working with our amazing counterparts in Colorado and Maine to provide a virtual multi-state summit in summer 2020 to support a community-generated new vision for the field of EE when we emerge from the COVID-19 global pandemic.
 Save the date: